squidfunk/mkdocs-material/docs/philosophy.md

 ## Conventions

+### Versioning

 ### Symbols

 This documentation use some symbols for illustration purposes.
 Before you read on, please make sure you've made yourself familiar with the following list of
 conventions:

-[:octicons-heart-fill-24:{ .mdx-heart } &nbsp; Insiders][Insiders]{ .mdx-insiders }

-:   Some features are not yet available in the community edition, but only as
-    part of the Insiders build of Material for MkDocs.
-Please consult the [Insiders] guide to learn how to get access.

-:octicons-tag-24: &nbsp; __{x.x.x}__
+#### :material-tag-outline: Version

-:   The tag icon in conjunction with a version number denotes when a specific
-    feature or behavior was added.
+The tag icon in conjunction with a version number denotes when a specific feature or behavior was added.
 Make sure you're at least on this version if you want to use it.

+#### :material-tag-heart-outline: Version (Insiders)

+TBD

 :octicons-file-code-24: &nbsp; __{file.ext}__